usmansbk/blog-draft/markdowns/redux.md

 // ...Inside the createStore function const dispatch = (action) => {
-    // We set todos state to updated state state.todos = todoReducer(state.todos, action);
+    // We set todos state to the updated state state.todos = todoReducer(state.todos, action);
 };
 ```

+While this may work, directly modifying the existing state comes with it's own problems.